 Which leads me to today’s question, “Who is Melchizedek?”
 And after several hours of writing and reading scripture, the bigger question is, “What Does Melchizedek Represent?”

 The name should sound familiar because king Melchizedek is named in Genesis, very early on, when we start to begin to read of Abram’s journey.
-The king offers food and drink to Abram and Abram proceeds to give the king a tenth of all of his spoils.
+The king offers food and a drink to Abram and Abram proceeds to give the king a tenth of all of his spoils.
 (Genesis 14:18-20).

 Melchizedek blesses Abram, and the answer begins here.